10 tips for owning multiple businesses

 -

-Collaborative tools: Tools to facilitate file sharing, document editing and project collaboration can help facilitate teamwork across multiple businesses and departments.
+Collaborative tools: Tools that facilitate file sharing, document editing and project collaboration can help teams collaborate across multiple businesses and departments.

 When you’re overseeing multiple businesses, you might look for external help to keep things running smoothly.
 For example, you could hire a company to help promote your business or hire an accountant for additional tax support, allowing you to focus on the areas where you’re most needed.